Billabong Creek floodplain

 Draft Billabong Creek Floodplain Management Plan

-The draft plan in its legal format is open for comment.
 The draft plan includes the proposed floodplain boundary, management zones, and rules and assessment criteria for granting or amending approvals for flood works.

 Download the draft plan